nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 Life progress has directed us to the discovery of a new decentralized world of technologies.

 The world will be fully adapted to blockchain technology.
-The fundamentals of this progress are Bitcoin and Ethereum.
+The fundamentals of this progress are Bitcoin.
 They will be often used by Innovative and New Decentralized Companies.

 New  WEB 3.0 technologies gave a start to such new Internet concepts: